DrDonDon/push_electricity_2_microprediction/README.md

 * Using CDFs not values for predictions
 * Using many data sources to create better predictions

-Please reach out to contact@amphoradata.com if you have any queries or requests.
+Please reach out over [email](contact@amphoradata.com) or collaborate on GitHub if you have any queries or requests.